devcode1981/File-Provider-Storage/README.md

 Uncomment the `workhorse-stunnel` line in your Procfile.
 Now `./run app` (and `./run`) will start stunnel listening on https://localhost:3443.

-TODO: figure out the impact of Strict-Transport-Security (set automatically in GitLab (Rails)) in development.

 ## OS X, other developer OS's

 MR welcome!